 The GF Experience

 If you’re looking to take in a show, Cirque Du Soleil is one of the highlighting shows for anyone who thinks they’ve seen it all.
 Each show features some of the Olympics greatest talent, mixing gymnastics, danger, outlandish costume, heavenly bodies, and humor, into a never-ending thrill ride that is actually worth its $165 admission fee.
+If you’re up for some magic or to be amazed, you might try Criss Angel’s Mindfreak or try to catch Penn and Teller while you still can (they aren’t getting any younger).
 By most expert reviews, Love, at the Mirage, is one of the better shows if you can only afford one.
 And if you like to gamble the way we do; believe us, you may only want to spring the cash for one.
 There are plenty of inexpensive things to do, that are just as fun–like shopping.

 Getting on each other’s nerves yet?
 It can happen, but not to worry.
 Drop your girl off for a day to indulge at a spa at either the Mandarin Oriental, Aria, Encore, or Qua Baths & Spa at Caesars Palace.
 This will give you the chance to explore our guide for guys (without girlfriends), and choose an adventure that won’t get you into too much trouble, considering you will have to be back to pick her up eventually.